HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-5 Modulation Modes.md

 > - *FM/PM are commonly used for VHF packet radio transmissions* {{< link id="T8A02" >}}
 > - *FM/PM are the primary modes for VHF and UHF voice repeaters*. {{< link id="T8A04" >}}

 In Frequency Modulation (FM), we keep the amplitude (brightness) constant but vary the frequency (color) of the radio wave.
-It's like using a light that maintains the same brightness but shifts between different colors to send your message—a specific color shift represents a specific sound or piece of data.
+It's like using a light that maintains the same brightness but shifts between different colors to send your message — a specific color shift represents a specific sound or piece of data.

 **Phase Modulation (PM)** is closely related to FM, but instead of directly changing the frequency, it shifts the **timing** of the wave.
 In practice, the effect is so similar that most amateur radio operators simply group PM and FM together as "FM."
 The specific differences are beyond the scope of this book, but for ham radio use, just remember that FM and PM both result in the same practical type of signal.